arut-ji/MCP-Doc/README.md

 If you encounter problems in Cursor, try the following steps:

 1. Ensure Python 3.10+ is correctly installed
+2. If using `mcp-doc` command: Ensure it's installed (`uv tool install .`) and verify with `mcp-doc --help`
-2. Ensure `uv` is installed and dependencies are synced (`uv sync`)
+3. If using direct path: Ensure `uv` is installed and dependencies are synced (`uv sync`)
-3. Check if the server path is correct
+4. Check if the server path/command is correct in Cursor's MCP settings
-4. Restart the Cursor application
+5. Restart the Cursor application

 ## Notes

+- When installed as a tool (`uv tool install .`), dependencies are automatically managed
-- Dependencies are managed with `uv` - run `uv sync` to install/update dependencies
+- For local development, dependencies are managed with `uv` - run `uv sync` to install/update dependencies
 - Ensure Chinese characters in paths can be correctly processed
 - Using absolute paths can avoid path parsing issues
-- The virtual environment is automatically managed by `uv` in the `.venv` directory
+- The virtual environment is automatically managed by `uv` in the `.venv` directory (for local development)

 ## License